TroelsMortensen/CodeLabs/Tutorials/EerToLogical/003 Weak entities.md

 ﻿# Weak Entities

-Weak entities are the kind which cannot have an instance without referencing another entity instance.
+Weak entities are the kind, which cannot have an instance without referencing another entity instance.
 Examples:
 * A Profile cannot exist without a User
 * A Ticket cannot exist without Customer and Concert
 * A Room cannot exist without a Building